 Kefalonia does have some mitigating factors from the heat, thanks to the sea as well as the mild wind that occasionally graces the island.
 It is very sunny and especially during the summer, it’s unlikely that there will be any rain.

 Consider that in Kefalonia, summer lasts all the way to October, with September being a nice, warm, mellow month with fewer tourists and all the benefits of the summer months!

 A brief history of Kefalonia

 Kefalonia’s history is quite old, beginning in the Paleolithic era.
-It is said to have gotten its name from the ancient king Kefalos, who founded the four main cities of Kefalonia, naming them after each of his son.
-For these four cities Kefalonia was also known as “Tetrapolis” which means “four towns”.
+It is said to have gotten its name from the ancient king Kefalos, who founded the four main cities of Kefalonia, naming them after each of his sons.
+For these four cities, Kefalonia was also known as “Tetrapolis” which means “four towns”.

 From the Mycenean times, there remain some Cyclopean walls which you can visit.
 During the Persian and Peloponnesian wars, Kefalonia participated on the sides of Athens and Sparta in intervals.
 It resisted vehemently Roman occupation later on but was defeated with the Romans demolishing its acropolis.

 Later on, during medieval times, the island was plagued by pirates, especially Saracens.
 It was occupied by various invaders, with the Venetians prevailing until the late 1700s, when the French, with Napoleon as the liberator of the Ionian islands, took over for a while.
 The English then took over in the 19th century.
 Despite not being under Turkish rule, Kefalonia helped support and fund the Greek War of Independence of 1821.
 It eventually became part of Greece with the rest of the Ionian islands in 1864.